 Another position conatins a KWM-2 station complete with station console, speaker, etc.

 This photo is one of three operating positions I how have which are constantly being updated.
 I have two stations set up in the shack and an auxillary station in the home office.
 The ham stations here consist of an Icom 746, a 746 Pro, and IC 756 Pro III.
 An ICOM 7000 is my mobile rig and I also have several Icom and Kenwood mobile rigs for operating 144 and 432 Mhz.
+The Collins KWM2 station was put together to satisfy my long-held desire to own one.
+It works great and I give it a good workout occasionally.
+It also serves as a backup station in case of EMP, should that ever happen.
 The Antenna farm here consist of a 55 ft HyGain Crank-Up supporting a Cushcraft A4S tribander with the 40 meter add-on kit and a 6 meter Yagi.
 There is a dual band 144/432 vertical at 65 ft.out the top.
 A multi-band "fan" dipole and two 260 ft. homebrewed OCF Dipoles also clutter the trees.
 One is at 40 ft. and the other two at around 55 ft.
 A 105 ft.
-Rohn 25 holds my main VHF/UHF and 6 meter antennas which consist of a homebrew 6 ele six meter yagi, a homebrew 16 element 432 mhz yagi, and a salvaged M2 144 mhz yagi that was salvaged and rebuilt after having ridden a 70 foot tower down in a wind storm.
+Rohn 25 holds my main VHF/UHF and 6 meter antennas which consist of a homebrew 6 ele six meter yagi, a homebrew 16 element 432 mhz yagi, and a salvaged M2 144 mhz yagi that was rebuilt after having ridden a 70 foot tower down in a wind storm.
 There are some HF receiving antennas and a sky loop in the plans as well.
 I can't decide where the loop will go since I want to be as stealthy as possible with it's placement and I haven't really felt like tackling those ambitious plans yet.

 The 55 ft crank-up with the A4-S and dipoles

 Most of the local guys around this part of Georgia monitor 146.520 simplex or 147.285 although we have an several good repeaters covering the area.
-The Coastal Plains Amateur Radio Club (CPARC) draws hams from several counties in this part of rural Georgia and meets every second Saturday at 9 O'Clock just after some of us have coffee together at one of the local eateries.
+The Coastal Plains Amateur Radio Club (CPARC) draws hams from several counties in this part of rural Georgia and meets every second Saturday at 9 O'Clock AM just after some of us have coffee together at one of the local eateries.
 I co-sponsor the Sycamore repeater, 444.925 / 141.3, and the Ashburn, GA repeater on 145.35 / 141.3, with the invaluable help of long-time friend N4OME.
-The CPARC sponsers the Ashburn/Tifton two meter repeater on 147.285+ / 141.3 and we help with that machine also from time to time.
+The CPARC sponsers the Ashburn/Tifton two meter repeater on 147.285+ / 141.3 and 444.800 / 141.3 on 70 cm.
+I am usually the one to keep those machines on the air also.
 The club also has a D-Star repeater located in Tifton.
 I don't do D-Star at present but you will find it in the directory.
 Only two or three club members are active on this mode at present.
-Located fairly close to I-75 they each cover a 35 to 40 mile stretch of the interstate from around Cordele, GA to below Tifton, GA.
+Located fairly close to I-75 they each, excepting the D-Star repeater, cover a 35 to 40 mile stretch of the interstate from around Cordele, GA to below Tifton, GA.
 They are open to anyone but most of our guys work so they are times when no-one is around for a ragchew.
 The club webpage can be found at W4PVW.US.